kripod/MoneroApi.Net/README.md

+# Project Discontinued
+Please be aware that this project is not actively maintained anymore.

 # Monero API .NET [![Build Status](https://travis-ci.org/Jojatekok/MoneroApi.Net.svg)](https://travis-ci.org/Jojatekok/MoneroApi.Net)
 This project makes your Microsoft .NET applications able to interact with the API _(Application Programming Interface)_ of [Monero][] core assemblies.
 The class library is written in [C#][].
 A [NuGet package of the project][] is also available.